bigdatawirtz/basic-tools/docs/git.md

 ### SSH Authentication

 You can user your RSA SSH public key to authenticate in Github:
+1. Confirm that you're using the right remote: `git remote -v` .
+Are your remotes pointing to git@github:username/reponame.git ?
-1. Go to your Profile Settings and paste your public RSA public Key in the 'SSH and GPG keys' (New SSH key button).
+2. Go to your Profile Settings and paste your public RSA public Key in the 'SSH and GPG keys' (New SSH key button).
-2. Git will use your default RSA Key in your next `push` operation.
+3. Git will use your default RSA Key in your next `push` operation.